typed-macro/typed-macro/README.md

 })
 ```

-The MacroPlugin is very convenient to use because it's an independent Vite plugin, however,
+The MacroPlugin is very convenient to use because it's an independent Vite plugin; however,
 once multiple MacroPlugins are used, there will be some problems like that
 macros in one MacroPlugin cannot interact with those in another MacroPlugins,
 the generated small type declaration files are everywhere, same options may be